willsmillie/portfolio/docs/resume.md

 Red Door Endeavors 2015-present

 - My software consulting company, specializing in rapid design and development of web and mobile apps.
-- Worked closely with project managers / owners to design and build custom products to their unique specifications.
+- Work closely with project managers / owners to design and build custom products to their unique specifications.
-- Implemented continuous integration and deployment suites, ensuring projects are tested and released frequently.
+- Implement continuous integration and deployment suites, ensuring projects are tested and released frequently.

 ## **Professional Profile**